 AYS was founded in 1964 by Maestro Mehli Mehta, who held the podium until he retired in 1998, at age 90.
 He then passed the baton to Maestro Alexander Treger, who led the orchestra through its 50th Anniversary Season in 2014/15.

 Heralded by KUSC’s Jim Svejda as “the finest youth symphony on earth,” the mission of AYS is to inspire the future of classical music.
-The orchestra provides paid fellowships to 100 musicians ages 15-27 who represent extraordinary talent from all over the world; and presents concerts for free as a gift to the community – part of a long-standing commitment to eliminating all barriers to experiencing the remarkable beauty, power and inspiration of classical masterworks.
+The orchestra provides paid fellowships to 100 musicians in high school through doctoral music programs who represent extraordinary talent from all over the world; and presents concerts for free as a gift to the community – part of a long-standing commitment to eliminating all barriers to experiencing the remarkable beauty, power and inspiration of classical masterworks.